phonedude/cs895-f20/slides/timemaps-cdx-search.md

 x-archive-screenname: 0
 ```

-To retrieve a TimeMap from IA (note only the first 10 lines are shown via the `head` command:
+To retrieve a TimeMap from IA (note only the first 10 lines are shown via the `head` command):

 ```
 curl -s https://web.archive.org/web/timemap/link/https://twitter.com/SputnikNewsUS | head -10